© Danny Miller

 Pseudoarmillariella - click to expand

 Medium sized thin-fleshed funnel shaped Clitocyboids on conifer logs.
-Yellowish-tan radially streaky cap, occasional forked gills that are sometimes quite yellow.
+Yellowish-tan radially streaky/scaly cap, occasional forked gills that are sometimes quite yellow.
 Amyloid spores.
 No other fair-sized white spored mushroom quite like it grows out of logs, even though if you found it growing from the ground you'd be stumped.
+In fact, I was stumped once when it was on buried wood and the caps were grey (but the gills still showed the yellow).

 Spodocybe - click to expand